jbreindel/battlecraft/README.md

 ## Developing

-battlecarft is built using [rebar3](http://www.rebar3.org/), and [gulp](http://gulpjs.com/).
+battlecraft is built using [rebar3](http://www.rebar3.org/), and [gulp](http://gulpjs.com/).
 I also highly recommend using [observer](http://erlang.org/doc/apps/observer/observer_ug.html) to inspect erlang at runtime.
-Any rebar3 commands and usage can also be used to debug, and [open shells](http://www.rebar3.org/docs/commands#section-shell) to battlecarft.
+Any rebar3 commands and usage can also be used to debug, and [open shells](http://www.rebar3.org/docs/commands#section-shell) to battlecraft.

 ## Motivations